Can you introduce yourself to our audience?

 How many years have you been practising UX?

-I have been practising UX for last 5 years.
+I have been practising UX for the last 5 years.
 It all started when I was pursuing my bachelors in Information and Communication Technology back home in India.
 We had a subject for User Centred Design and I found it so interesting I started working towards that field.

 So, tell us how interaction design and UX work in conjunction?